-TIME AND DATE: 8:30) a.m.
-Central Time, on Monday, August 29, 2022 ITEM OF BUSINESS: The Special Meeting will be held for the following purposes: 1.
-To approve the Proto Labs, Inc. 2022 Long-Term Incentive Plan.
+TIME AND DATE: 8:30 a.m.
+Central Time, on Monday, August 29, 2022 ITEM OF BUSINESS: The Special Meeting will be held for the following purposes: To approve the Proto Labs, Inc. 2022 Long-Term Incentive 1.
+Plan.
 2. To approve one or more adjournments of the Special Meeting to a later date or dates if necessary or appropriate to solicit additional proxies if there are insufficient votes to approve Proposal 1 at the time of the Special Meeting.
-RECOMMENDATION: board of directors recommends that shareholders vote FOR each ne following: 1.
-To approve the Proto Labs, Inc. 2022 Long-Term Incentive Plan.
+The board of directors recommends that shareholders vote FOR RECOMMENDATION: each of the following: To approve the Proto Labs, Inc. 2022 Long-Term Incentive 1.
+Plan.
 2. To approve one or more adjournments of the Special Meeting to a later date or dates if necessary or appropriate to solicit additional proxies if there are insufficient votes to approve Proposal 1 at the time of the Special Meeting.
-Only shareholders of record Meeting or any adjournment e close of business on July 8, 2022 may vote at the Special ostponement thereof.
-By Order of the Board of Directors J.C Jason Frankman Secretary
+Only shareholders of record at the close of business on July 8, 2022 may vote at the Special

+Meeting or any adjournment or postponement thereof.
+By Order of the Board of Directors

+Jason Frankman Secretary